 Wild Reading takes beginning readers on a story-based journey following Matilda the Mouse and her adventures to the top of a marvelous mountain.
 Each week, the story highlights the week’s featured letter sound and is followed by engaging lessons and activities in phonological awareness skills, word families/phonics, sight words, and other key literacy skills throughout the week.

 Skills are taught sequentially and are practiced through nature-based and/or hands-on reading and writing activities.
 Most of the activities are designed to offer families flexibility in the amount of outdoor instruction incorporated.
-Recommended picture and nonfiction book lists provide additional choices for read alouds and further exploration of topics.
+A wide variety of enrichment activities covering a range of subjects including nature study, science, art, movement, and music.
 Providing choices in these areas enables families to tailor the program to their child’s interests and learning style.
+Recommended picture and nonfiction book lists provide additional choices for read alouds and further exploration of enrichment topics.
 Each week follows a familiar rhythm and weekly and daily schedules are provided.

 Wild Reading is recommended for children ages 5–8 years old.
 Reading readiness depends on the child.
 For most children, this is usually around the age of 6 or 7.